 Skip navigation

-A focal neurologic deficit is a problem in nerve, spinal cord, or brain function that affects a specific location, such as the left face, right arm, or even a small area such as the tongue.
+A focal neurologic deficit is a problem with nerve, spinal cord, or brain function.
+It affects a specific location, such as the left side of the face, right arm, or even a small area such as the tongue.
+Speech, vision, and hearing problems are also considered focal neurological deficits.

-The type, location, and severity of the problem can indicate the area of the brain or nervous system that is affected.
+The type, location, and severity of the problem can indicate which area of the brain or nervous system is affected.

-In contrast, a non-focal problem is NOT specific -- such as a general loss of consciousness.
+In contrast, a non-focal problem is NOT specific to a certain area of the brain.
+It may include a general loss of consciousness or emotional problem.

 Considerations

-A focal neurologic problem can affect any function:
+A focal neurologic problem can affect any of these functions:

 Other examples of focal loss of function include: